yosefk/checkedthreads/README.md

 ```

 Note that there aren't any actual threads - like the run under CT_SCHED=shuffle, this run is serial.
-The Valgrind tool maps ct_for's loop indexes and ct_invoke's function calls to thread IDs, such that those
+The Valgrind tool maps ct_for loop indexes and ct_invoke function calls to thread IDs, such that those
 IDs can fit into a single byte.
-So "another thread accessing something" means a loop index or a function call
+So "two threads accessing the same location" means that the location
-that *could* run in parallel to the currently running code.
+was accessed while processing two loop indexes/function calls that could run in parallel.

 This second method is slower, but it **doesn't miss any bugs that could ever occur with the given inputs** -
 and it **pinpoints** the bugs.
 So it's a good idea to run the program under Valgrind on a few inputs